What is an Anti-Tip Bracket and Why is it Important?

 From the desk of Kei,

-Re: I want to present home sellers with all of the facts about their home so that they can make informed decisions and have negotiating power during the sale of their home.
+Re: I want to present home sellers with all of the facts so that they can make informed decisions and have negotiating power during the sale of their home

 “Homes that have a pre-listing inspection generally sell faster and have fewer inspection-related issues to negotiate, enabling a smoother transaction.”

-Here’s the challenge you face… You want to get the most amount of money for your home while making for a smooth and fast transaction.
+Here’s the challenge you face.
+You want to get the most amount of money for your home while having a smooth and fast transaction.

 However, when a laundry list of issues is found by the buyer’s home inspector during the sale, it can strip you of your negotiating power and cost you thousands of dollars.